rav009/AzureDataFactoryDemo/README.md

 # AzureDataFactoryDemo

-A demo shows how to use C# API to define ETL plan.
+A demo shows how to use C# API to define ETL plan in Azure Data Factory.